 Create an Expression of InterestStart by creating your Express Entry profile, you can create an Expression of Interest (EOI) in the province you would like to live and work in.
 If the province you submitted the EOI for believes you will add value to their economy, they will endorse your Express Entry profile and you will receive an invitation to apply for permanent residency in the next Express Entry draw.

 Paper Based ProcessWith the ‘paper based process’ you can apply to the Provincial Nomination Program under one of the provinces’ other streams not connected to the Express Entry system.
 The first step is to ensure you meet the eligibility requirements of the province that will nominate you.
 Once you have been nominated you can submit your application to the Immigration, Refugees and Citizenship Canada (IRCC) for permanent residency.
 It must be your intention to settle and live in the province you receive a nomination from.
 All applicants will require a police clearance certificate and a medical examination no matter where you plan to live in Canada.
 Application times are longer than Express Entry, but your chances of success are significantly better.
 While most Express Entry streams cater for professional and skilled occupations, each province has their own requirements for in-demand labour requirements which tend to be semi-skilled jobs.
 Some examples of the occupations found in provincial in-demand labour streams include

-British Columbia - tourism/hospitality, long-haul trucking and food processing
+- British Columbia - tourism/hospitality, long-haul trucking and food processing

-Manitoba - health, food processing and many more
+- Manitoba - health, food processing and many more

-New Brunswick - health, tourism/hospitality, retail, long-haul trucking, delivery services, food processing and agriculture
+- New Brunswick - health, tourism/hospitality, retail, long-haul trucking, delivery services, food processing and agriculture

-Northwest Territories - retail salespersons, hotel desk clerks, truck drivers, farm workers, cashiers, food counter attendants, hotel housekeeping and janitorial services.
+- Northwest Territories - retail salespersons, hotel desk clerks, truck drivers, farm workers, cashiers, food counter attendants, hotel housekeeping and janitorial services.

 - Nova Scotia - nurse aides and transport truck drivers

 - Prince Edward Island - health, food processing, food service/hospitality, delivery services, agriculture,food processing and cleaning services

-Saskatchewan - one of the widest variety of in-demand labour requirements in Canada, find out more by taking the eligibility test
+- Saskatchewan - one of the widest variety of in-demand labour requirements in Canada, find out more by taking the eligibility test

 - Yukon - retail salespersons, hotel desk clerks, truck drivers, farm workers, cashiers, food counter attendants, hotel housekeeping and janitorial services.

 - Ontario - agriculture, retail, transportation truck drivers, health and construction